 Following a ghost invasion of Manhattan, paranormal enthusiasts Erin Gilbert and Abby Yates, nuclear engineer Jillian Holtzmann, and subway worker Patty Tolan band together to stop the otherworldly threat.

 Five years after the events of the first film, the Ghostbusters have been plagued by lawsuits and court orders, and their once-lucrative business is bankrupt.
-However, when Dana begins to have ghost problems again, the boys come out of retirement only to be promptly arrested.
-The Ghostbusters discover that New York is once again headed for supernatural doom, with a river of ectoplasmic slime bubbling beneath the city and an ancient sorcerer attempting to possess Dana's baby and be born anew.
+But when Dana has ghost problems again, the boys come out of retirement and are promptly arrested.
+The Ghostbusters discover that New York is once again headed for supernatural doom, with a river of ectoplasmic slime bubbling beneath the city and an ancient sorcerer attempting to possess Dana's baby and be reborn.
 Can the Ghostbusters quell the negative emotions feeding the otherworldly threat and stop the world from being slimed?
 Written by

 David Thiel <email@example.com>

 [...]
 See more »

 Slimer is credited as a cast member during the closing title sequence.
 See more »

 28 of 34 people found this review helpful.